 Certainty of evidence

-The certainty of evidence for all main outcomes was low or very low.
+The certainty of evidence for the outcomes was mainly low or very low.
 This means that the true effect can be very different from what this review shows.
-Better, larger studies with longer follow-up are needed to better answer the question of how prostatic arterial embolization compares to other treatments.
+Better designed, larger studies with longer follow-up are needed to answer the question of how prostatic arterial embolization compares to other treatments.

-Compared to TURP up to 12 months (short-term follow-up), PAE may provide similar improvement in urologic symptom scores and quality of life.
-While we are very uncertain about major adverse events, PAE may increase re-treatment rates.
-We are uncertain about erectile function, but PAE may reduce ejaculatory disorders.
-Longer term (follow-up of 13 to 24 months), we are very uncertain as to how both procedures compare with regard to urologic symptom scores, but quality of life appears to be similar.
-We are very uncertain about major adverse events but PAE may increase re-treatments.
-We did not find longer term evidence on erectile function and ejaculatory disorders.
-Certainty of evidence for the main outcomes of this review was low or very low, signalling that our confidence in the reported effect size is limited or very limited, and that this topic should be better informed by future research.
+Compared to TURP, PAE may provide similar improvement in urologic symptom scores and quality of life.
+While we are very uncertain about major adverse events, PAE likely increases retreatment rates.
+While erectile function may be similar, PAE may reduce ejaculatory disorders.
+Certainty of evidence for the outcomes of this review was low or very low except for retreatment (moderate-certainty evidence), signaling that our confidence in the reported effect size is limited or very limited, and that this topic should be better informed by future research.

 A variety of minimally invasive surgical approaches are available as an alternative to transurethral resection of the prostate (TURP) for management of lower urinary tract symptoms (LUTS) in men with benign prostatic hyperplasia (BPH).
 Prostatic arterial embolization (PAE) is a relatively new, minimally invasive treatment approach.